 When you think about schooling in the kitchen, the first thing that probably comes to mind is teaching your kids how to cook and using math in the kitchen.
-But it can be so much more!
+But the Dallas kitchen remodeler says that it can be so much more!
 Cooking with your kids is an excellent opportunity to teach cooking skills and incorporate math, but don’t stop there.
 The kitchen offers an abundance of learning opportunities across an array of topics and subjects that appeal to many learning styles.
 There are so many possibilities for learning and exploring with your children in the kitchen; here are some ideas I’ve brainstormed to take advantage of this rich learning environment:

 - For younger children, have them set the table, asking them how many plates, forks, spoons, etc, do we need.
 They will need to count the family members and then count the plates and utensils.
 As they are setting the table, after they have placed some of the plates (or utensils), stop and ask them how many more do they need.
 Do this several times throughout the process.

 - Sorting is an excellent activity for the younger kids as well – have them sort utensils, dishes, fruits & vegetables, or even have them sort the Fruit Loops by color.

 - Almost every recipe has fractions in them.
 This is a great way for kids to explore fractions.
 Get out your measuring cups and have fun with your ingredients.
 Tell your child to measure your ingredient with 1 cup, then have them figure out how many 1/2 cups it would take to get the same as 1 cup, then do the same with 1/3 cup and so on.

 - Doubling, tripling, or cutting a recipe in half is a great way to practice addition, subtraction, multiplication, and division.